-Yes, climate change and the wine Industry are connected but that things were not so black, instead of existing ones, other regions would become favorable for grapevine and wine production, such as parts of the UK, according to a study led by researcher Ignacio Morales Castilla of the University of Alcalá in Spain.
+Yes, climate change and the wine industry are connected, but for things were not so black, instead of existing ones, other regions would become favorable for grapevine and wine production, such as parts of the UK, according to a study led by researcher Ignacio Morales Castilla of the University of Alcalá in Spain.

-Regions, where temperatures are already high, will suffer the greatest losses and the Mediterranean would suffer the most.
+Regions where temperatures are already high, will suffer the greatest losses, and the Mediterranean will suffer the most.
 Spain and Italy could lose almost 65 percent of their vineyards, and there are very few new territories that would become suitable for grapevine production.

 At the same time, researchers point out that losses can be reduced by changing grape varieties in a particular area.
-For example, many areas suitable for pinot noir, including South Africa and Burgundy, will need to switch to late varieties such as Shiraz, Monastrell, and similar grape, as they can better withstand warmer climates, while early varieties such as Pinot noir and Chardonnay could be grown in northern areas.
+For example, many areas suitable for Pinot Noir, including South Africa and Burgundy, will need to switch to late varieties such as Shiraz, Monastrell, and similar grapes, as they can better withstand warmer climates.
+In contrast, early varieties such as Pinot Noir and Chardonnay could be grown in northern areas.